 Position specific suitability

 Position and profession specific suitability estimates are based on the information provided by the assessed regarding their personality features, competences, work style and leadership potential.
 When modeling and estimating the suitability of the assessed these strengths and interests are combined e.g. with work definitions presented e.g. in the ISCO categorization system, while also general ideal interest structures defined by Holland are included in the modeling.
 When used to facilitate career planning, the consultant and the assessed person may decide which level of training to choose to go through listed positions and professions.
 Regarding recruiting processes occupations and professions are categorized in 7 classes (from "no vocational training required" and "workplace/hands-on training" to "academic continuation training") according to typical minimal training requirements.
 Mindfindr analyses and differentiates in a complex fuzzy process between various competence potentials relevant for any given position as well as the corresponding desired qualities (e.g. personality, abilities, leadership qualities) evinced by the assessed person.
-When using a Mindfindr report it is important to note that even though the applicability and relevant competences of a person were assessed as being very modest or low for a particular position, he or she might be very suitable for other positions.
+When using a Mindfindr report it is important to note that even if the applicability and relevant competences of a person were assessed and stated as being very modest or low for a particular position, he or she might be very suitable for other positions.

 Extended report +€15